CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: LLM-as-a-Judge Prompt Architecture

-Besides this choice, you should also give a score to access the overall quality for each audio on a scale of 1-10, where 1 means terrible and 10 means excellent. \begin{itemize} \item Please note that current ai-generated music usually has some limitations, so it's rare to a high score like 9 or 10. \item Besides your general impression, scoring should also take basic musical elements into consideration, such as: \begin{itemize} \item recording quality (no distortion and scratches) \item instrument validity (does it sound like the real instrument, where ai commonly struggles with orchestral instruments and traditional instruments) \item genre consistency (does the music fit the requested genre, where there might a request for a blend) \item rhythm (stability and creativity) \item melody (creativity and also stability, is there a clear musical idea) \item musical structure (repetition and variation, does the music evolve over time if it's a long piece) \end{itemize} \item Each failure in one of these aspects should deduct points from the total score. \end{itemize}
+Besides this choice, you should also give a score to access the overall quality for each audio on a scale of 1-10, where 1 means terrible and 10 means excellent. \begin{itemize} \item Please note that current ai-generated music usually has some limitations, so it's rare to a high score like 9 or 10.

+\item Besides your general impression, scoring should also take basic musical elements into consideration, such as: \begin{itemize} \item recording quality (no distortion and scratches)